Case Study: Apple iPhone on Amazon

 The_Apple_Store_Mall.jpg

-• The home screen for in-store iPhones is a list of trade-in offers for existing iPhone models.
+• The home screen for in-store iPhones lists of trade-in offers for existing iPhone models.

 • 94% of customers purchasing an iPhone in 2018 had owned at least one iPhone previously so Apple can reasonably assume that the majority of customers looking at iPhones in their store would be looking to trade-in their existing iPhone first.
 By leading with the exchange value, Apple can discuss prices with this applied discount.